mikejhale/starter-plugin/readme.md

 ## Code Example

-Change these settings for your plugin then run gulp to generate your starter plugin.
+Change these settings in the settings.json file for your plugin then run gulp to generate your starter plugin.

 ```
 {